sgainc/benchmarking/README.md

 * 88% CPU
 * 372 messages per second

-I stopped at 88% CPU just to have a stake in the ground.
+Notes: I stopped at 88% CPU just to have a stake in the ground.
 Show me how much faster you can get and I'll push it harder!
+Note that the default S3 provider for Java seems to have some internal code that throttles at the thread level.
+This is likely to keep the state manageable.
+However, this means that coroutines and loom threads are bottlenecked at the S3 calls.
+To be honest, this is not horrible.
+I prefer the readability of simple @Async annotations and explicit threads created for the different workers.